-To enhance read performance, VxVM will service reads from the plexes at the local site where an application is running, if the siteread read policy is set on a volume.
+To enhance read performance, VxVM will service reads from the plexes at the local site where an application is running, if the siteread read policy is set on a volume. siteread is the default read policy for volumes that have sites configured.
 Writes are written to plexes at all sites.
 By tagging hosts with site information, VxVM identifies which hosts belong to which site.
 Reads initiated by a host from one site are then satisfied by disks which are tagged with the same site.
 Tagging hosts and disks with correct site information gives you maximum read performance when siteread read policy is used.